Efficient congruencing in ellipsephic sets: the general case: Introduction

 Via Theorem \ref{basicthm}, we obtain the bound

 and then use our assumption on the size of $Y$to deduce that

 as required. \end{proof}

 The proof of Theorem \ref{Thm1.1} uses Wooley's nested efficient congruencing method and closely follows the argument of \cite{NEC}, with suitable adjustments for our ellipsephic situation.
+In particular, we require the prime underlying our congruencing argument to be the same prime used to define our ellipsephic set, and we make use of the straightforward fact that whenever $x,y\in\mathcal{E}$ with $p^{a-1}\leq y< p^a$, we have $p^ax+y\in\mathcal{E}$.
 In Section \ref{genPrelim} of this paper, we provide preliminary notation and formulate an alternative theorem (Theorem \ref{Thm3.1}), which we prove by induction in the next four sections.
 Specifically, in Section \ref{basecase}, which is the main point of divergence from the work of Wooley, we use the additive properties of our $(p,t)^*$-ellipsephic sets to prove the base case $k=1$ of Theorem \ref{Thm3.1}, using a ``lifting'' argument similar to that in our previous paper \cite{ellipsephic2}.
 In Section \ref{hierarchy} we introduce a ``hierarchy'' of small constants to support the rest of the paper, and prove some basic results, and in Section \ref{iteration} we use the inductive hypothesis to prove a series of lemmata which form the backbone of our iteration.
 In Section \ref{PfThm3.1} we complete the proof of Theorem \ref{Thm3.1}, hypothesising that a certain quantity is strictly greater than zero and deriving a contradiction.
-Finally, in Section \ref{PfThm1.1} we use Theorem \ref{Thm3.1} to deduce Theorem \ref{Thm1.1}.
+Finally, in Section \ref{PfMainThm} we use Theorem \ref{Thm3.1} to deduce Theorem \ref{Thm1.1}.

-The author would like to thank Trevor Wooley for suggesting this problem and for his invaluable supervision and encouragement.
+The author would like to thank Trevor Wooley for suggesting this problem and for his invaluable supervision and encouragement, as well as the anonymous referee for helpful comments.